 5. Wood Tone

-Sapele Wood is also famous for another of its properties, Wood Tone.
-This is used by guitar makers.
-Its tone is almost similar to mahogany tone.
-It is so similar that some guitarists do not find a difference in the tone of both kinds of wood.
+Sapele wood is also famous for its slightly brighter sound with more top-end shimmer tone.
+Its tone is almost similar to mahogany wood.
+It is so similar that some guitarists do not notice any difference in the tone of the two types of wood.

-Sapele wood costs more than some other hardwoods.
-Due to continuous harvesting, Its reserves are declining rapidly.
+Sapele wood can cost more than some other hardwoods.
+Due to continuous harvesting its reserves are declining rapidly.
 Sapele is being recovered in Africa.
-Hope to reduce its price in the next few decades.
+It is expected that its price will reduce in the next few decades.